sulkhan10/sales-tax-react/README.md

-# Getting Started with Create React App
+# Sales Tax Calculator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (with PowerShell or CMD):

+### `npm install`
+Installs all the dependencies needed to run the project.\
+This is a one-time operation, unless you delete the node_modules folder.

 ### `npm start`